bonneyt/PSWordleSolver/README.md

 https://chromedriver.chromium.org/downloads

 i put both the webdriver.dll from the selinium module and chromedriver.exe in a folder on my C drive as the "working directory"

+Updated 2/16/2022:
+The latest iteration no longer requires an external word list.
+At each run the word list is extracted from the game itself Also new is recording each attempt's result, including game number, how many attempts and each word that was used.
+By default the result saves to the running directory as results.txt